parmentelat/nbhosting/fedora/upgrade.md

 ### btrfs volumes

-Once a box *loses* its development function, a lot of btrfs volumes are left over that may need to be cleaned up; removing all docker containers and images is one way to do that, it might take some time though.
+Once a box *loses* its development function, a lot of btrfs volumes are left over that may need to be cleaned up; removing all containers and images is one way to do that, it might take some time though.